 i6 1.000 0.500 7.04 0.000 0.000 90.000 90.000 0.000 0.000 0.000 0.667 10.000 0.000 0.000 0.000 0.000 ; E3

-These examples had been designed to check all features of the Csound interface during its implementation in Bol Processor.
-We expect more to come as both environments keep on exploring new concepts and building tools for musicians.
+These examples have been designed to test all the features of the Csound interface as it is implemented in Bol Processor.
+We expect more to come as both environments continue to explore new concepts and build tools for musicians.

-We apologize for a yet-to-exist corpus of real musical pieces constructed with Bol Processor and Csound.
-A first example of high musical quality has been composed in 1996 : read and listen to Sarasvati vina!
+We apologise for the lack of a corpus of real musical pieces created with Bol Processor and Csound.
+A first example of high musical quality was composed in 1996: read and listen to Sarasvati vina!